-Provide the names and contact info for all statue eligible entrants for each submission on the Team Member Details Essay page of the submission process.
+Provide the names and contact info for all statue eligible entrants for each submission during the online submission process.

-Upload a complete list of production credits for each submission on the Media page of the submission process.
+Upload a complete list of production credits for each submission during the online submission process.

-Provide a copy of the script (44/Writing: News and 50/Writing: Documentary entries only)
+Provide a copy of the script (43/Writing: News and 53/Writing: Documentary entries only)